Greta Gerwig’s Barbie World Keeps Getting Bigger

-The mystery around the Barbie film just keeps building.
-After all, making a live-action Barbie movie is one thing, but making a Barbie movie directed by indie darling Greta Gerwig of Lady Bird and Little Women fame is a completely different beast.
-The movie is still a while out — set to release July 21, 2023 — but the hype is building with each new plot detail, photograph, and unearthed Letterboxd account we get.
-The film has been snatching up Hollywood celebs in its manicured plastic fists to the point where it’s getting harder and harder to keep track.
-Below, all the casting, trailer, and release date information we know so far.
+Welcome to Barbie’s Dream House.
+Did we mention it was a fever dream?
+Making a Barbie movie is one thing, but making a Barbie movie directed by indie darling Greta Gerwig of Lady Bird and Little Women fame is a completely different beast.
+Set to release July 21, 2023 — the hype is building with each new plot detail, poster, and unearthed Letterboxd account we get.
+The film has even been snatching up Hollywood celebs in its manicured plastic fists to the point where it’s getting harder and harder to keep track.
+Below, all the casting, trailer, and release date information we know about Barbie so far.
 C’mon, jump in.

 Can I get the Barbie basics?